Date:Wed Nov 27th 2019

 Trillions of microbes call our body home.
 They live in our gut and many other places throughout our body.
 They are involved in virtually every aspect of how we function and we are learning that they are essential to staying healthy.
 An unhealthy microbiome has been linked to many diseases from allergies to cancer and even mental health.

-Most people out there have heard about probiotics and chances are you’re trying to get more of them in your diet.
+Most people out there have heard about probiotics and fermented foods, and chances are you’re trying to get more of them in your diet.

 Drinking kombucha or eating yogurt, anyone?